prefix-dev/rattler-build/docs/package_spec.md

 * `prefix_placeholder` - optional, string - the prefix placeholder string that
   is encoded in the text or binary file, and that is replaced at installation time.
 Note that this prefix placeholder uses `/` even on Windows.
-* `no_link` - bool, optional - whether or not this file should be linked or not when installing the package, defaults false (linking the file from the cache into the environment)
+* `no_link` - bool, optional - whether this file should be linked or not when installing the package, defaults false (linking the file from the cache into the environment)
 * `sha256` - string - the SHA256 hash of the file.
 For symbolic links it